SEND and Local Offer

 What are the arrangements for consulting parents of children with special educational needs and involving them in their child’s education?

 Class teachers observe and assess each child throughout each lesson.
 This knowledge, in addition, to the information collected during planned assessments helps the class teacher to make judgments about a child’s strengths and areas for development and progress made.
 The teacher highlights concerns about progress and identifies any difficulties within the learning.
-An Action Plan may be suggested to monitor progress.
+An APDR plan may be suggested to monitor progress.
 This information is shared with parents/carers.
 Progress will be reviewed and plans and targets made for the next term.
 This will include an element of support from home.
 All information from outside professionals will be discussed with parents/carers.
 In addition to the designated meeting, the class teacher is regularly available to discuss any concerns parents may have.
-The progress of a child with a statement of SEND or an education Health and Care (EHC) Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.
+The progress of a child with an EHCP is formally reviewed at an Annual Review with all adults involved with the child’s education.

-What are the arrangements for consulting young people with SEN and involving them in their education?
+What are the arrangements for consulting young people with SEND and involving them in their education?

 We recognise that all pupils have the right to be involved in making decisions and exercising choice.
 We endeavour to fully involve all pupils by encouraging them to: